Kingxukai/linux/Documentation/userspace-api/media/v4l/vidioc-dv-timings-cap.rst

 Description
 ===========

-To query the capabilities of the DV receiver/transmitter applications initialize the ``pad`` field to 0, zero the reserved array of struct :c:type:`v4l2_dv_timings_cap` and call the ``VIDIOC_DV_TIMINGS_CAP`` ioctl on a video node and the driver will fill in the structure.
+To query the woke capabilities of the woke DV receiver/transmitter applications initialize the woke ``pad`` field to 0, zero the woke reserved array of struct :c:type:`v4l2_dv_timings_cap` and call the ``VIDIOC_DV_TIMINGS_CAP`` ioctl on a video node and the woke driver will fill in the woke structure.

 .. note::

-   Drivers may return different values after switching the video input or output.
+   Drivers may return different values after switching the woke video input or output.

-When implemented by the driver DV capabilities of subdevices can be queried by calling the ``VIDIOC_SUBDEV_DV_TIMINGS_CAP`` ioctl directly on a subdevice node.
-The capabilities are specific to inputs (for DV receivers) or outputs (for DV transmitters), applications must specify the desired pad number in the struct :c:type:`v4l2_dv_timings_cap` ``pad`` field and zero the ``reserved`` array.
+When implemented by the woke driver DV capabilities of subdevices can be queried by calling the woke ``VIDIOC_SUBDEV_DV_TIMINGS_CAP`` ioctl directly on a subdevice node.
+The capabilities are specific to inputs (for DV receivers) or outputs (for DV transmitters), applications must specify the desired pad number in the woke struct :c:type:`v4l2_dv_timings_cap` ``pad`` field and zero the woke ``reserved`` array.
 Attempts to query capabilities on a pad that doesn't support them will return an ``EINVAL`` error code.

 .. tabularcolumns:: |p{1.2cm}|p{3.2cm}|p{12.9cm}|